New Mexico Court Records

 What is the Purpose of Tort Law in New Mexico?

-Tort Law in New Mexico gives injured persons the opportunity to claim compensations for damages incurred by the civil wrong of the other party.
+Tort Law in New Mexico generally gives injured persons the opportunity to claim compensation for damages resulting from another party's civil wrong.
 It ensures that the rights of the citizens are sustained in fairness and equity.
 A collateral effect of tort law is the continued contentment of the citizens of the state.

 What is a Tort Claim in New Mexico?

-A tort claim in New Mexico applies only to situations where the injuring party is a government owned entity.
-According to the Tort Claims Act, the Risk Management Division of the state must receive all notifications of injury and compensatory demand from injured parties.
+A tort claim in New Mexico typically applies to situations where the injuring party is a government owned entity.
+According to the Tort Claims Act, the Risk Management Division of the state should receive notifications of injury and compensatory demand from injured parties.
 No party can file a personal injury lawsuit against the government without this step.
 Therefore, it is important to determine that the government is the liable entity in the case.
-There is a list of restrictions as to what the state can be liable for.
-For such liabilities, the injured party must meet these requirements:
+There is a list of restrictions as to what the state may be liable for.
+For such liabilities, the injured party is generally required to meet these requirements:

-The statute of limitations is two years from the incident, but the responsible state agency must receive the notice of claims within 90 days from the event.
-Representatives of cases of wrongful deaths may do so within 6 months of decease.
+The statute of limitations is two years from the incident, but the responsible state agency should receive the notice of claims within 90 days from the event.
+Representatives of cases of wrongful deaths may do so within 6 months of the demise.

 How Do You File a Tort Claim in New Mexico?